ulasonat/flicktionary/README.md

 # 2 Provide your Gemini key once
 echo "GEMINI_API_KEY=your-key" > .env

+# The app loads this key automatically on startup and stores it so you only need
+# to provide it the first time.

 # 3 Hot‑reload React while hacking
 npm run dev          # starts webpack-dev-server